bootique/bootique-mybatis/README.md

     <artifactId>bootique-mybatis</artifactId>
 </dependency>
 ```
-After that you can either configure your mappers in the code and use Bootique-provided DataSource, or use MyBatis XML
+After that you can configure a number of things (mappers, type handlers) in the code and use Bootique-provided DataSource, and/or use MyBatis XML configuration.
-configuration.
 Below are a the examples of both.

-## Mappers Configured in the Code / DataSource Provided by Bootique
+## Configure Extensions in the Code / DataSource Provided by Bootique

-Configure MyBatis mappers:
+Configure MyBatis mappers and type handlers in the code:
 ```java
 public class MyModule implements Module {